 In the public health system, this is part of the Comprehensive Child Development Service at your assigned Maternal and Child Health Centre (MCHC).
-An MCHC nurse will initial counseling and then refer you on to a social worker or Hospital Authority Psychiatric services for additional support.
+An MCHC nurse will initial counselling and then refer you on to a social worker or Hospital Authority Psychiatric services for additional support.
 If you’re going through the private system, you will likely be assessed by your obstetrician, GP, or midwife for PPD as part of your normal post-partum care.
-If necessary, you will referred to a psychologist who has experience with PPD.
+If necessary, you will be referred to a psychologist who has experience with PPD.
 You can also self-refer to a psychologist if you require support.
 Remember that freedom of choice is part of what you’re paying for in the private system – make sure to find a psychologist who is a good fit for you!

 Preventing post-partum depression

 If you have had PPD or other depression previously, or are predisposed to feeling anxious, it’s important to take steps before baby arrives to try to prevent PPD.
 These include:

 - Preparing your family, house, and finances to accommodate a new baby.

 - Having realistic expectations for the challenges of parenthood.

 - Developing strategies to ensure you get enough sleep.
 If you’re breastfeeding, this can be challenging.
 Perhaps have your partner, helper or a family member take the baby out of earshot for a few hours in the morning of unbroken sleep.

 - Seek out other mothers and couples with babies of a similar age to feel less isolated.

 If you experience one or more of these symptoms, seek psychological support.
 Delaying counseling or medical treatment could put you and your baby at risk.